 Download the workbook here that we’ve used to prepare this article.
 You can use it as a calculator too as we’ve embedded the output cells with formulas.

-7 Easy Techniques to Make Excel Automatically Enter Date When Data Entered
+5 Ways to Enter Date Automatically When Data Entered in Excel

 1. Using Keyboard Shortcuts

 To get today’s date & current timestamp we can use keyboard shortcuts directly.

 - In any cell where you want to know today’s date, press CTRL + ; (Control + Semi-colon).

 - Use CTRL + SHIFT + ; to enter the current time automatically.

 - If you want to enter both in a cell, then press CTRL + ; 1st, then SPACE & finally CTRL + SHIFT + ;.
 You’ll get the date & timestamp together.

 Excel has a default TODAY function to input today’s date.

 - Like in the picture below, firstly, type the formula in the C4 cell like this.

 - Secondly, press ENTER.